Building a new Astro component? Publish it to npm!

 Section titled keywords

-An array of keywords relevant to your component that are used to help others find your component on npm and in any other search catalogs.
+An array of keywords relevant to your component, used to help others find your component on npm and in any other search catalogs.

 withastro as a special keyword to maximize its discoverability in the Astro ecosystem.